Permits

 Conditions

-Registration for busking, charity street collection or a pop up stall must be completed using the online form here: Activities in Public Places Registration Form.
+Registration or applying for a permit for busking, charity street collection or a pop-up stall must be completed using the online form here: Activities in Public Places Registration Form. -

 An amusement device is any mechanically powered unit used for rider entertainment.
 Traditionally, amusement devices were fairground machinery.
 For example: merry-go-rounds, ferris wheels, roller coasters and more.